UziTech/jquery.toTextarea.js/README.md

 jquery.toTextarea.js
 ====================

-Changes a div to act like a textarea to allow auto resizing and editing options
+Makes a div act like a textarea to allow auto resizing and formatting options.

+Also allows drag and drop images from desktop.

 Demo
 ====